-Worm offers clues to obesityFebruary 8th, 2013 in Medical research
+Worm offers clues to obesityFebruary 8, 2013 by Sathya Achia Abraham in Medicine & Health / Medical research

 (Medical Xpress)—As obesity rates continue to rise, experts are searching for answers in the clinic and at the lab bench to determine the types and amounts of food that people should eat.